-Gözleme is a crispy, golden Turkish flatbread cooked on a hot iron surface, that can be eaten plain but much more tasty when served stuffed with all sorts of tasty fillings including potatoes, cheese, spinach, spiced beef, mutton, or lamb.
+Gözleme is a crispy, golden Turkish flatbread cooked on a hot iron surface, that can be eaten plain but much tastier when served stuffed with all sorts of tasty fillings including potatoes, cheese, spinach, spiced beef, mutton, or lamb.

 Figs, as well as all dried fruit and nuts, are a true delicacy.
 Mostly sold in abundant quantities in bazaars and markets, in general, their quality is superb and the size truly outstanding.